-This weekend was a milestone for The Dubplates.
-Giving thanks to the most high.
+Giving thanks to the Almighty.
 Our new album Box Full of Steel hit #4 on the iTunes reggae album chart shortly after our performance at Party at the Point.
-Thanks to our friends at VPAL Records for all the love.
+Next, we found it debuted at #9 on the Billboard Reggae Albums Chart.
+Thanks to our friends at VP Records and VPAL for all the love.

 First week of June we played with Mix Master Mike, Ky Mani Marley, DJ Qbert, Method Man and Red Man.
 Triple-S 2017 at Real Watersports in Waves, North Carolina.
 That’s OBX.
 Insane.
 Everybody’s performances were absolutely lit.
 We’ve been a part of the music scene in Charleston, South Carolina since 2002.
 We have been part of Triple-S since 2005.
 Thanks to Davey Blair for linking us up with the Real Watersports family.
 We sincerely wish we could bring Triple-S home to Charleston to do the same thing twice a summer.

-The Dubplates are a traditional reggae riddim band.
+The Dubplates trained as a traditional reggae riddim band.
 A traditional riddim band plays behind several artists a night.
 That means knowing all the classic and popular instrumental versions.
-In this case The Dubplates back Papa Robbie, Daddy Brady, Big Hair, Shawn Legree, Rudiments and King Sing.

 We’ve played for Sir Richard Branson on his own Neckar Island.
 We’ve played in Kingston.
 We’ve performed and recorded with artists from King Yellowman to Damian Marley to Mixmaster Mike of the Beastie Boys.